Exploring Southern-led models of humanitarian action

-Through an explicitly comparative framework, the project aims to answer the following questions:
+Through an explicitly comparative framework, the project has aimed to answer the following questions:

 - What is the history of different models of state and non-state South-South humanitarianism?

 - Given the heterogeneity which exists between and amongst Northern and Southern state and non-state actors, what, if any, are the similarities and differences which exist between Northern-led and Southern-led humanitarian initiatives?

 - What are the motivations underpinning diverse Southern state, civil-society, collective and individual responses to contexts of displacement?

 - How are South-South humanitarian programmes and projects experienced and assessed by different members of Southern displaced populations?

 - Do diverse South-South humanitarian initiatives complement and/or challenge Northern-led humanitarianism?

 - What is the relationship between South-South humanitarianism and the “international” humanitarian principles of neutrality and impartiality?

 The project has identified and examined diverse models of humanitarian responses designed and implemented by Southern state and non-state actors through a combination of primary fieldwork in the Middle East and Europe (2012-2014), a detailed 'mapping' exercise of diverse South-South humanitarian initiatives, international workshops, and a range of publications which will engage with academics, practitioners, policy-makers and displaced populations around the world.